Japan's Exceptional Service! Most Used Taxi App GO

 article thumbnail image

-Shirakawa-go is a World Heritage Site in Gifu, renowned for its scenery with traditional thatched roof homes.
-Read on to learn the Shirakawa Village winter light-up schedule for 2024, places to visit, local dishes, and how to travel to Shirakawa from Tokyo and other major cities.
+Shirakawa-go is a World Heritage Site in Gifu, renowned for its scenery of traditional thatched roof homes.
+Read on to learn about the Shirakawa-go Winter light-up schedule for January- February 2025, places to visit, local dishes, and how to travel to Shirakawa from Tokyo and other major cities.

 The Historic Village of Shirakawa-go